knetikmedia/knetikcloud-ruby-client/docs/UsersApi.md

 id = 56 # Integer | The id of the user

 opts = {
-  password: "password_example" # String | The new plain text password }
+  password: KnetikCloudClient::StringWrapper.new # StringWrapper | The new plain text password }

 begin